fletchjp/MERG-Arduino-Software/BOOSTSPIRITX3Calculation.md

 ### ArduinoRP2040BoostSpiritCalc8

+This is taken from spirit/example/x3/calc/calc8 from Boost 1.77.0 and adapted to run on the Arduino NANO RP2040 connect.

+This runs with correct input and crashes using an undefined variable.

+This lead me to discover the use of expectation (>) instead of sequence (>>) to signal that if there is no match there should be a failure.

+The immediate action was to replace (>) with (>>) to avoid the crashes.

 ### ArduinoRP2040BoostSpiritCalc8c

-This is an attempt to combine the approach in Custom3 to diagnose incorrect input.
+This is an attempt to combine the approach in Custom3 to diagnose incorrect input and allow for expectation.

+I thought this would be straightforward and this has not been so.
+I needed to learn a lot about how the coding works for the context when the code is over several files.

+One result of this is a code in custom.h which should be portable to different problems.

+Another result is a lot more knowledge about how Spirit X3 works.

 Back to [Boost Spirit X3 examples](BOOSTSPIRITX3.md)